-Senator Merkley believes access to quality, affordable health care is not a privilege, but a human right.
-Senator Merkley’s perspective on health care has been influenced by his wife, Mary, a registered nurse, who sees the world through the eyes of her patients: the people who should be at the heart of our health care system.
+Jeff believes access to quality, affordable health care is not a privilege, but a human right.
+Jeff’s perspective on health care has been influenced by his wife, Mary, a registered nurse, who sees the world through the eyes of her patients: the people who should be at the heart of our health care system.

-Throughout his career, Senator Merkley has fought to expand access to quality, affordable health care coverage.
-As Speaker of the Oregon House, Senator Merkley lowered prescription drug prices by expanding the state’s bulk purchasing program and fought to expand and improve children’s health care coverage.
-Senator Merkley continues working to improve health care quality and coverage for all Americans in the U.S. Senate.
+Throughout his career, Jeff has fought to expand access to quality, affordable health care coverage.
+As Speaker of the Oregon House, Jeff lowered prescription drug prices by expanding the state’s bulk purchasing program and fought to expand and improve children’s health care coverage.
+Jeff continues working to improve health care quality and coverage for all Americans in the U.S. Senate.

 Affordable Care for Every American

-To make our health care system work for American families and small businesses, Senator Merkley voted in favor of the Patient Protection and Affordable Care Act, signed into law by President Obama in March 2010.
-Millions of Americans stand to benefit from an improved health care system that provides critically needed insurance reforms and support for families and small businesses.
+To make our health care system work for American families and small businesses, Jeff voted in favor of the Patient Protection and Affordable Care Act, signed into law by President Obama in March 2010.
+This historic law has brought an end to many of the predatory insurance practices that victimized our families.

-Senator Merkley’s wife, Mary, has been a longtime nurse and volunteer at health care clinics.
-Thanks to her insights, Senator Merkley knows firsthand the care and compassion nurses provide patients and their families.
+Jeff’s wife, Mary, has been a longtime nurse and volunteer at health care clinics.
+Thanks to her insights, Jeff knows firsthand the care and compassion nurses provide patients and their families.

-In March of 2010, Senator Merkley established the Senate Nursing Caucus to provide a forum for senators to address issues affecting the nursing community and recognize and advance the important role of nurses in the delivery of high quality health care.
+In March of 2010, Jeff established the bipartisan Senate Nursing Caucus to provide a forum for Senators to address issues affecting the nursing community and recognize and advance the important role of nurses in the delivery of high quality health care.
 The health reform law makes significant investments in our health care workforce, ensuring access to nurses, physicians, and other health care professionals.
 In his position on the powerful Senate Appropriations Committee, Jeff has led efforts to increase funding for the Title VIII Nursing Workforce and Development Programs to help recruit more nurse educators and address nursing workforce shortages.

 Standing with New Mothers

-Breastfeeding is an effective, low-cost method of improving the health of infants, improving the health of mothers and preventing diseases later in life.
+Breastfeeding is an effective, low-cost method of improving the health of infants and their mothers and preventing diseases later in life.
 Recent studies have found that breastfed infants are less likely to be at risk of a host of illnesses, including asthma, diabetes, and obesity.

 Unfortunately for too many working moms, it’s hard to get time to pump while they are on the job.
-To help nursing mothers, Jeff championed the “right to pump” as Speaker in the Oregon Legislature and succeeded in adding a bipartisan amendment to the 2010 health care reform law that ensures new mothers have the time and space to express milk for their babies while at work.
-The law requires employers of more than 50 employees to provide reasonable space and privacy to new mothers to take unpaid breaks to pump or breastfeed.
+To help nursing mothers, Jeff championed the “right to pump” as Speaker in the Oregon Legislature and succeeded in adding a bipartisan amendment to the 2010 health care reform law to ensure that new mothers have the time and space to express milk for their babies while at work.
+The law requires employers with more than 50 employees to provide reasonable space and privacy to new mothers to take unpaid breaks to pump or breastfeed.

-Medicare provides health coverage for nearly 45 million Americans and is one of the most successful programs the federal government has undertaken.
-Merkley takes seriously the promise to working Americans that Medicare will be there when they retire, and will fight any efforts to weaken it or take it away.
+Medicare provides health coverage for nearly 45 million Americans and is one of the most successful programs the federal government has ever undertaken.
+Jeff takes seriously the promise to working Americans that Medicare will be there when they retire, and will fight any efforts to weaken it or take it away.
 While opponents of Medicare suggest that the program is in crisis, Jeff knows that in fact, Medicare is among the most efficient elements of the entire health care system.
-He also recognizes that an aging population will put increasing strains on Medicare’s funding and is dedicated to working to ensure Medicare remains solvent.
+He also recognizes that an aging population will put increasing strains on Medicare’s funding.

-Senator Merkley worked hard to ensure that the new health reform law improves the Medicare reimbursement rates for Oregon and creates incentives to reward health care providers for the quality of care they deliver, not simply the quantity of services they provide.
+Jeff strongly supports improving Medicare reimbursement rates for Oregon and creating incentives to reward health care providers for the quality of care they deliver, not simply the quantity of services they provide.

-Merkley supports requiring the Federal Government to negotiate Medicare prescription drug prices with the drug companies.
-Merkley also supports bulk purchasing programs like the one instituted in Oregon, which is designed to secure discounted prescription drugs for seniors in need.
+Jeff supports requiring the Federal Government to negotiate Medicare prescription drug prices with the drug companies.
+Jeff also supports bulk purchasing programs like the one instituted in Oregon, which is designed to secure discounted prescription drugs for seniors in need.

 Children’s Health Care

 For our children to do well in school and reach their full potential, they must be healthy.
-One of Senator Merkley’s first actions in Congress was to support increased health care coverage for millions of uninsured children by voting to renew and expand the State Children’s Health Insurance Program (SCHIP).
+One of Jeff’s first actions in Congress was to support increased health care coverage for millions of uninsured children by voting to renew and expand the successful State Children’s Health Insurance Program (SCHIP).
 SCHIP is a program that works to provide quality coverage to our children and strengthen families.

-The health care reform law expands on this promise by ensuring all families have access to affordable health care options, including allowing children to stay on their parents’ health insurance until they are 26 years-old.
-It also ends insurance company denial of coverage of children with pre-existing health conditions.
+The health care reform law expands on this promise by ensuring all families have access to affordable health care options, including allowing children to stay on their parents’ health insurance until they are 26 years old.
+It also ends insurance company denial of coverage for children with pre-existing health conditions.

 Addressing the Threat of Tobacco

 Smoking is the number one preventable cause of death in America.
-As a member of the Senate Health, Education, Labor and Pensions (HELP) Committee, Jeff helped to pass the Family Smoking Prevention and Tobacco Control Act, which places the tobacco industry under the regulation of the Food and Drug Administration (FDA) and is designed to protect children from deadly addiction.
+As a member of the Senate Health, Education, Labor and Pensions (HELP) Committee, Jeff helped to pass the Family Smoking Prevention and Tobacco Control Act, which places the tobacco industry under the regulation of the Food and Drug Administration (FDA) and will help to protect children from deadly addiction.

 Preventing Childhood Obesity